What is a REST API and Why Build One in PHP?

 REST vs GraphQL: Knowing When REST Makes Sense

-Securing Your API
+Securing Your PHP REST API

 A security-focused approach to API development also considers access control.
 If your API serves multiple clients with different permission levels, implement role-based access control to ensure each client can only access resources intended for its access level.